Do Tom Cruise Have A Son?

 The Rumors

-Over the years, rumors have circulated suggesting that Tom Cruise has a biological son.
-These rumors gained traction due to Cruise’s high-profile relationships and marriages.
-However, it is important to note that Cruise has never publicly acknowledged having a biological son.
+Over the years, rumors have circulated suggesting that Tom Cruise has a biological son named Connor Cruise.
+These rumors gained traction due to the resemblance between Connor and Tom Cruise, as well as their shared interest in the entertainment industry.
+However, it is important to note that these rumors are unfounded and lack any substantial evidence.

 The Truth